vrchat-community/UdonSharp/Tools/Docusaurus/docs/Networking-Tips-&-Tricks.md

 ---
-comment: Move to worlds/udon/networking.
+comment: Merge with worlds/udon/networking/network-details.
 This information is unrelated to UdonSharp.
-It has not been updated since 2020.
+It has not been updated in a while.
 tags:
-  - move
+  - merge
   - update
 ---
 # Networking Tips & Tricks